grafana/mimir/docs/blocks-storage/compactor.md

   # CLI flag: -compactor.tenant-cleanup-delay
   [tenant_cleanup_delay: <duration> | default = 6h]

+  # Max time for starting compactions for a single tenant.
+After this time no
+  # new compactions for the tenant are started before next compaction cycle.
+0 =
+  # disabled.
+  # CLI flag: -compactor.max-compaction-time
+  [max_compaction_time: <duration> | default = 0s]

   # Comma separated list of tenants that can be compacted.
 If specified, only
   # these tenants will be compacted by compactor, otherwise all tenants can be
   # compacted.
 Subject to sharding.